YaelDeniz/ModularEarth/README.md

 # ModularEarth
-TGeoManager (CERN ROOT) based application to create 3D models of the Earth with compositional heterogeneties in different layers.
-This application allows to create 3D models from PREM
+ModularEarth is a TGeoManager (CERN ROOT) based application that creates 3D models based on PREM .txt files.
+This application allows you to customize the density and composition in localized regions of different layers of the Earth, representing heterogeneties in those layers.